-I was pleased to contribute this guest column to The Wall Street Journal’s Small Business section on May 10, 2012.
+I was pleased to contribute this guest column on intellectual property for startups to The Wall Street Journal.
 This excerpt contains some added hyperlinks; a link to the full article at WSJ.com appears below after the break.
 Thanks to editor Vanessa O’Connell.

 5 ‘IP’ Mistakes Start-ups Should Avoid

 Venture capitalists, angel investors and start-up lawyers these days tend to be obsessed with “intellectual property,” or IP.

 And for good reason: In the information economy, the core assets of a new venture are likely to be talented people, the IP they create, and little else.